jgorman/rails_ubuntu/README.md

 ```

 Once the database is in good shape, you can navigate to your application
-to wake nginx/passenger up and test it.
+to wake nginx/passenger up to test it.

 For a local vagrant server that would be something like `http://172.16.166.208`.